heuer/segno/docs/man/segno.rst

 :program:`segno` creates QR Codes and Micro QR Codes.

-It can be used to print the codes to a terminal or to serialize the them in several output formats (like SVG and PNG).
+It can be used to print the codes to a terminal or to serialize them in several output formats (like SVG and PNG).